 01Intent

-Start with this video's job: Use this agent architecture video to extract the core workflow, identify the useful mechanism, and turn the demo into a reusable operating artifact.
+Start with this video's job: This video explains how Rowboat (Robo) turns your Gmail, Google Calendar, and meeting notes into a local, inspectable knowledge graph of plain markdown files so an AI co-worker can retain real context across conversations without surrendering your data to a cloud provider.
 Treat "Intent" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:21, where the video says: “self-hosting.
 The interesting part is the architecture.
 Every conversation, every contact, every project, every topic gets stored as plain markdown files on your own machine.
 Structured into a knowledge graph you can actually inspect with a text editor.”

 02Model